 - Relationship: Is the post from a person, business, news source or public figure that the user often engages with? (i.e., messages, tags, engages with, follows, etc.) - Content type: What type of media is in the post, and which type of media does the user interact with most? (i.e., video, photo, link, etc.) - Popularity: How are people who have already seen the post reacting to it?
 (Especially your friends).
-Are they sharing it, commenting on it, ignoring it, using any of the reaction icons other than like? - ur on it, s oth-
+Are they sharing it, commenting on it, ignoring it, using any of the reaction icons other than like? - LIKES = NOTHING IN 2021 - Recency: How new is the post?
+Newer posts are placed higher.